 The David Suzuki Foundation is a non‐profit, charitable organization registered under Canadian law.
-DSF welcomes donations to fulfill its mission to “protect the diversity of nature and our quality of life, now and into the future.”
+DSF welcomes donations to fulfil its mission to “protect the diversity of nature and our quality of life, now and into the future.”

-The purpose of DSF’s gift acceptance policy is to provide guidance to the Board of Directors and staff on which gifts can be accepted and how they should be handled.
+The purpose of DSF’s gift acceptance policy is to provide guidance to the board of directors and staff on which gifts can be accepted and how they should be handled.
 The policy also serves as a source of information for potential donors who are interested in supporting DSF’s activities.

 Types of gifts

 DSF accepts gifts, donations, grants and funds from individuals, foundations, organizations, associations, employee groups, corporations and other donors.
 According to the Canada Revenue Agency, a gift is “a voluntary transfer of property without consideration.”
 The following types of gifts are deemed eligible for acceptance by DSF:

 - Outright gifts of cash, cheques and cash equivalents;

 - Publicly traded securities (including stocks, mutual funds and bonds);